 Take caution when purchasing from a local supplier because it can be difficult to verify the source of your CBD products.

-We have included a shortlist of places in Vermont that should have knowledgeable employees who can help you find a reliable source of CBD.
+We have included a list of places in Vermont that should have knowledgeable employees who can help you find a reliable source of CBD.
 See if you can find your city below.

-If you’re the kind of person who wants to see and hold a product before making a purchase, you’ll find CBD sold over the counter in stores across Vermont.
+If you’re the kind of person who wants to see and hold a product before making a purchase, you’ll find CBD locally in stores across Vermont.

 Always ask questions about the product before buying.
 There is a lot to know about the world of CBD, and it’s important you keep yourself informed.